Student Anti-Discrimination & Discriminatory Harassment Procedures

 Disability and Reasonable Accommodations

-Any Party may request reasonable accommodations for disabilities disclosed to the Office at any point related to the implementation of this Policy, including making a Report and participating in a resolution process.
+Any participant in a resolution under this Policy may request reasonable accommodations for disclosed disabilities from the Office of Disability Services.
+A Student must inform the Office within two (2) business days of submitting a request to Disability Services that a request has been made.
+The Office encourages Students to make any such requests as early as possible to avoid unnecessary delay.
 Accommodations will be granted if they are appropriate and do not fundamentally alter the process.
-The Office will not provide disability accommodations that have not been specifically requested by a Party, even where that Party may be receiving accommodations in other University programs and activities.
+The Office will not provide disability accommodations that have not been specifically requested through Disability Services, even where that Party may be receiving accommodations in other University programs and activities.
 With the consent of the Party, the Office will work collaboratively with Disability Services and/or Leave Management to ensure that approved disability-related reasonable accommodations are honored, as applicable, throughout any process under this Policy.

 This section describes how to report an incident of Discrimination, Discriminatory Harassment, or other Prohibited Conduct.
 It also lays out Employees’ obligations for making such Reports.